Labor Relations

 Section 9.1.

-- For the 2021-2023 biennium, the Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected medical premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
-The projected medical premium is the weighted average across all plans, across all tiers.
+1. For the 2025-2027 biennium, the Employer Medical Contribution (EMC) will be an amount equal to eighty-five percent (85%) of the monthly premium for the self-insured Uniform Medical Plan (UMP) Classic for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
+In no instance will the contribution be less than two percent (2%) of the EMC per month.

 Section 9.2.

-- The Employer will pay the entire premium costs for each bargaining unit employee eligible for insurance for dental, basic life, and any offered basic long-term disability and dental insurance coverage.
+1. The Employer will pay the entire premium costs for each bargaining unit employee eligible for dental, stand-alone vision, basic life, and any offered basic long-term disability insurance coverage.
 If changes to the long-term disability benefit structure occur during the life of this agreement, the Employer recognizes its obligation to bargain with the Coalition over impacts of those changes within the scope of bargaining.

 Section 9.4.